Trần Trung Kiên: Club career

 Trung Kiên began his football career in 2018 after he was admitted to the Hoàng Anh Gia Lai thanks to his superior height (1.88 m) compared to his peers.

-In 2022, Trung Kiên was loaned to Vietnamese Football League Second Division side Đồng Nai, and then to V.League 2 side Công An Nhân Dân.
+In 2022, Trung Kiên was loaned to V.League 2 side Công An Nhân Dân, then to Vietnamese Football League Second Division side Đồng Nai.
 He won the 2022 V.League 2 without playing a single minute.

 On 5 August 2023, Trung Kiên made his professional debut in Hoàng Anh Gia Lai's 0–1 V.League 1 loss against Hồ Chí Minh City.

 International career

 Trần Trung Kiên was included in Vietnam U23 squad for the 2023 AFF U-23 Championship.
 He did not appear in any game as Vietnam later won the tournament.

 In October 2024, Trung Kiên received his first call up to the Vietnam national team for the friendly game against India.

 In December 2024, Trung Kiên was named in Vietnam's 26-man squad for the 2024 ASEAN Championship.

 In July 2025, Trung Kiên was included in Vietnam U23 squad for the 2025 ASEAN U-23 Championship.
 He played in all the matches and helped the Vietnam U23 team win the championship.

-On October 14, 2025, Trung Kiên had his first match for the Vietnam national team, the match against Nepal in the third qualifying round of 2027 AFC Asian Cup qualification.
+On 14 October 2025, Trung Kiên made his international debut against Nepal in the third qualifying round of 2027 AFC Asian Cup qualification.